PAST FORWARD: Conversations with American Experience

-AMERICAN EXPERIENCE hosts monthly recorded conversations with historians and experts going deeper into enduring themes across our films.
-Our shared experience today is based on our shared history.
-These conversations seek to illuminate hidden or less understood history still playing out in today’s America, and advance the conversation to bring us towards a more perfect union.
+PAST FORWARD is a monthly virtual conversation series with historians and experts that explores enduring themes across the American Experience film archive.
+These conversations seek to illuminate hidden or less understood history still playing out in today’s America, and tackle the tough questions that connect our past to our present.

-Sign up for our newsletter at the bottom of this page to learn about upcoming conversations first.
+Sign up for our events newsletter at the bottom of this page to learn about upcoming conversations first.

 Historian Erica Lee, actor Hoon Lee, and filmmaker Li-Shin Yu speak with executive director of the Center for Asian American Media Stephen Gong about America’s history of discrimination against Asian Americans, and ways that the AAPI community, their allies, and elected officials can work to put an end to racial violence and discrimination.